 But, this stage is not about removing the consequences of our previous attitude of self-sufficiency.
 The Cross has already taken care of that.

 This stage is about removing the essential sin-value, itself, (the motive or inclination for self-determination) which still remains on the subconscious level of our mind.
 At this redemptive point, God is dealing with the actual root cause of the believer’s post-conversion tendencies toward waywardness, which are based in his or her subconscious.
-Thus, it’s normal in a healthy relationship with Christ that the believer encounters this urging from the Holy Spirit shortly after their conversion.
+Thus, it’s normal in a healthy relationship with Christ that, shortly after their conversion, the believer encounters this nudging from the Holy Spirit to confront these wayward urges.

 A New Beginning – In Real Terms